 Watch a video about the giant weta, which has been around for 190 million years, making it one of New Zealand’s oldest creatures.

-Find out how you can create a 'motel' in your garden for weta.
+Find out how to build a weta 'motel' in your garden.

 CITES endangered species